lucasktlee/posts/drafts/spa-covenants.md

 ### Reasonable Best Efforts by Purchaser(s) to Consummate

-The seller(s) will include a pre-closing covenant
+The seller(s) will include a pre-closing covenant requiring the purchaser(s) to use reasonable best efforts to consummate the transaction.
+This will often be heavily negotiated by purchaser(s) to avoid inadvertently creating a binding obligation to complete the transaction and negating any rights to terminate the transaction that might be present in other parts of the acquisition agreement.

 ### Exclusivity